adriantich/DnoisE/README.md

 DnoisE has been tested with COI barcode region in Antich et al. (2021).

 Pros versus Unoise:

+1 - DnoisE can correct the heigh of differences depending on the position of nucleotides in the codon based on Entropy values of each position.

-1 - DnoisE algorithm is parallelizable leading computational speed depending on computational hardware and a very good option if multicore computer is available.
+2 - DnoisE algorithm is parallelizable leading computational speed depending on computational hardware and a very good option if multicore computer is available.

-2- DnoisE is written all in Python3 which makes it user changeable.
+3 - DnoisE is written all in Python3 which makes it user changeable.

-3- It also accepts both .csv and .fasta inputs and can return both too.
+4 - It also accepts both .csv and .fasta inputs and can return both too.

-4-
+5 - DnoisE allows to user to choose the joining method.
+As derived from Edgar's equation (beta(d)=.5^(alpha\*d+1)), Unoise algorithm joins incorrect sequences to the most abundant mother sequence that satisfies the equation (ratio criteria).
+From our point of view this can lead to an overjoining of sequences to the most abundant one.
+We have developed an algorithm that returns two extra types of joining criteria outputs.
+The first one (d criteria) joins sequences to the most similar and most abundant sequence.
+The later, joins sequences to that for which the ratio abundance divided per beta(d) is the lowest (ratio_d criteria).